-If you do not qualify for one of the student health plans above because your university is not listed or you are a part-time or a non-student, you have two potential options:
+If you do not qualify for one of the student health plans above because your university is not listed or you are a part-time or a non-student, you have four potential options:

 - Individual Coverage: Consider applying for one of Kaiser Permanente’s regular individual health plans.
 There are a variety of options for college students who need to watch their budget.
-Enter your ZIP code and click "GO" to view rates.
+Enter your ZIP code on the form to the right of this page and click "GO" to view rates.

 - Group Coverage: Another option would be group insurance.
 If a parent is insured under their employer’s medical plan, their young adult may be eligible to enroll as a dependent.
 In the past, children were required to be full-time students to qualify as dependents on a group plan, but now, this is no longer a requirement.
 For Kaiser Permanente business policies, children up to age 26 can be added during the group’s open enrollment period or outside of open enrollment if there is a qualifying event, such as loss of coverage.